 1) Why choose a house call veterinarian?
 Reminiscent of the traveling family physician, a house call veterinarian is a throw-back to a slower more patient focused type of medicine where patients are relaxed in the comfort of their home, the owners need not waste half their day in a vet's office, and no one has to experience the stress of a car ride and traffic.
 Perfect for young puppies and kittens avoiding disease exposure in a traditional clinic, the healthy pet with a caring owner who wants a more comprehensive medical evaluation, or the geriatric pet who needs custom tailored palliative care plan, the future of veterinary medicine is in house call medicine.

 2) What areas do you service?
-We are based out of Fort Collins, Colorado and will travel up to one hour away.
+We are based out of Fort Collins, Colorado and will travel up to 30 minutes outside city limits.
 For locations outside of Fort Collins city limits, there will be a $15/10 minute travel fee.